-Information meetings are held for our longer visits to Osmington Bay, France and Skiing Trip to mainland Europe.
+Information meetings are held for our longer visits for Y5 and Y6 Residentials and Skiing Trip to mainland Europe.
 In the event of a change in the estimated time of return to School, every effort should be made to notify parents, either directly or through the School.